MiguelSombrero/sql-query-builder/docs/design.md

 Package contains validators for validating user input.

 **Note that** these simple validations is not enough for preventing SQL injection type attacks.

 If this library is used in untrusted environment, it is highly recommended to use parametrized queries.

-Check out examples of building parametrized queries in [Parametrized queries](https://github.com/MiguelSombrero/sql-query-builder/tree/develop/docs/examples.md#parametrized).
+Check out examples of building [parametrized queries](https://github.com/MiguelSombrero/sql-query-builder/tree/develop/docs/examples.md#parametrized).

 ## `/src/main/java/builder/condition`